6 scarily simple security slip-ups businesses still make

 The ideal option is some form of two-factor authentication, e.g. a password and a key fob.
 Sure, someone may find out a password but it’s unlikely they will also have an authentication fob.
 On the other hand, if someone were to find the fob it would be unlikely they could access your systems because they wouldn’t know where you worked or your password.

 3. Not testing backup and restores

 Your tests should be as realistic as possible, duplicating the condition you will face when you actually need to restore.
-If possible, test on the hardware you will be restoring to.
-Especially if you will be restoring to a different machine than the one that created the backup.
+If possible, test on the hardware you will restore to.
+Especially if you will restore to a different machine than the one that created the backup.
 Many businesses are also backing up to the cloud with no real plan on how they will restore operations should they lose a key system.